Eveldee/KeePass-ExeIconPicker/README.md

 *ExeIconPicker* is licensed under the [Mit License](LICENSE).

 *IconExtractor* library is under the [BSD License](https://opensource.org/licenses/bsd-license.php) and owned by [Tsuda Kageyu](https://www.codeproject.com/script/Membership/View.aspx?mid=5207992), you can get it [here](https://www.codeproject.com/Articles/26824/Extract-icons-from-EXE-or-DLL-files).

+Also, some parts of my plugin are inspired by the great plugin [_Yet Another Favicon Downloader_](https://github.com/navossoc/KeePass-Yet-Another-Favicon-Downloader), so thanks to the author.